Ogun: Characteristics

 Individual devotees of Ogun in Brazil avoid certain foods.
 These include goat, cajá-manga (Spondias dulcis), sugar, black beans, yams, and the manga-espada (an elongated mango cultivar of Brazil) in the Ketu nation; yams and manga-espada in the Ijexa nation; and partridge in the Jeje nation.

 Ritual sacrifice

 Ogun, as a male orisha (Boró), only "eats" male animals.
 Ox, billy goat, rooster, snake (typically a red snake), dog and game animals are sacrificed ("orô") on festival days associated with Ogum in the Candomblé tradition.
+Léo Neto, et al. observed various kinds of animals used in sacrificial ritual in twelve Candomblé communities of Caruaru, Pernambuco and Campina Grande, Paraíba in the Northeastern region of Brazil between August 2007 and June 2008; dogs were the only sacrificial animal offered to Ogun in both communities.

 Ritual foods

 Acaçá is a ritual food offered to all gods in the Candomble pantheon; it is made of a paste of corn mash steamed in banana leaves.
 A variation, acaçá de feijão-preto, substitutes black beans (Phaseolus vulgaris) for corn.
 This variation is only offered to Ogum in the Casa Fanti Ashanti temple in São Luís, in the state of Maranhão.
 Feijoada, a stew of beans with beef and pork, is also a common offering to Ogum.